jundalisay/spblist/content/en/social/economics/nutshell/chapter-01.md

 ---

-The science of Economics was established as a consequence of the mercantile period.
+The science of Economics was established as a consequence of the Mercantilism.

 The Mongols had connected Europe with China, allowing merchants like Marco Polo to establish trade and become very wealthy.

-But the Fall of Constantinople to the Muslims in 1453 ended the silk road and allowed Arab expansion to the East through the Strait of Malacca.
+But the Fall of Constantinople to the Muslims in 1453 ended the silk road and allowed Arab expansion to the East through the Straits of Malacca.

 ### The Political Economy